gijit/gi/README.md

 "go interpreter".

 # a glimpse into the future
 LuaJIT benchmarked against C and Julia 0.4.1.
+Scilua's performance is within 2x of C.
+Scilua is faster in 3 out of 8 of these trials.
 ![LuaJIT benchmarked against C and Julia 0.4.1](http://scilua.org/images/results_norm.png "LuaJIT benchmarks")
 > Graphs are from http://scilua.org/images/results_norm.png ; on the front page of http://scilua.org